 I love our house, don’t get me wrong, but let’s face it: new build houses often feature all those “lovely” builder grade finishes.
 Like standard inexpensive tiles, and super basic hardware.
 That just is not my jam, and so I really wanted to spruce up our powder room and make it much more elegant, without breaking the bank and without making too many major changes.

-A powder room is a great place to start if you are looking to redesign rooms in your home, because it is a small space: therefore, if you experiment with colors or other potentially “risky” design elements, it’s small enough where it can’t possibly be so expensive you wouldn’t be able to shortly change it 🙂 That’s why I decided to go bold with the paint color here: basically as bold as you can go!
+If you ask me, a powder room is a great place to start if you are looking to redesign any rooms in your home.
+It is a small enough space so that, if you experiment with colors or other potentially “risky” design elements, it’s small enough to not be too expensive to quickly change it 🙂 That’s why I decided to go bold with the paint color here: basically as bold as you can go!
 I chose a super dark charcoal “almost black” color for the walls.
 I was a little concerned it might make the space seem smaller than it is, but the end result was just what I had envisioned: dark and elegant.
 I think it’s important to keep in mind when using dark colors, don’t paint the ceiling!
 Leave it white so that your space doesn’t feel closed off.

 I love the combination of black with metallics, so I went with a lot of golds and bronzes in the details.
 Like my gold foil Hustle sign which I absolutely L-O-V-E, and our gorgeous antique style light fixture.
 I also replaced all the hardware with some beautiful brass pieces I found on Amazon.com.
 I absolutely love brass!